nlkitai/nlux/pipeline/contrib/README.md

 # Contributing

-Resources for contributing to the NLUX project.
+Resources for contributing to the nlux project.